 You have decided that gorgeous Costa Rica is the next destination you will visit.
 It could be due to the country’s astonishing scenery, its amazing wildlife, reliable weather or a combination of these things.
-With some of the finest luxury accommodations in the Central American (and even South American) region, it is a fantastic choice.
+With some of the finest luxury rentals in the Central American (and even South American) region, it is a fantastic choice.
 The question then becomes “is there a better time to book airline tickets to Costa Rica?”
 In fact, it may even come down to wondering whether there is a best or ideal time to pay a visit.

 The simplest answer is that you might find fewer visitors, lower pricing on airfare and some accommodations, and yet wonderful weather during the “shoulder season”.